rajach-1854-11/North-Star/README.md

 # North Star Architecture & Experience Compendium

 This comprehensive README unifies the architecture overview, technical deep dive, and UX feature catalogue for North Star.
-Regenerate the full pack from source any time with `scripts/generate_arch_docs.py`.
+You can regenerate the full pack from source any time with `scripts/generate_arch_docs.py`.

 ## Executive Summary